jgmalcolm/jgmalcolm.github.io/cv.md

 1. Newman\*, McMahon\*, Boulter, Malcolm, Chern, Barrow, Pradilla.
    "Revascularization is Associated with a Dramatic Reduction in Stroke Risk in Patients with Sickle Cell-Associated Moyamoya Syndrome." *In preparation*
-1. McMahon\*, Malcolm\*, Douglas, Greven, Samuels, Cawley, Barrow, Grossberg, Howard.
-"Shunt-Dependent Hydrocephalus After Aneurysmal Subarachnoid
-   Hemorrhage: Identification of Novel Prognostic Variables and Creation of a Stronger Predictive Model." *In preparation*
+1. McMahon, Malcolm, Douglas, Greven, Sadan, Samuels, Cawley, Barrow, Grossberg, Howard.
+"Shunt-Dependent Hydrocephalus After Aneurysmal Subarachnoid Hemorrhage: Identification of Novel Prognostic Variables and Creation of a Stronger Predictive Model." *In preparation*

 {% endcomment %}